Call Us

 • Increasing research suggests that levels of oxytocin – the so-called ‘cuddle hormone’ – can increase when stroking animals, helping to reduce stress

-At just a year old, a Cockapoo puppy has become a firm fixture, and part of the family, at the Priory Hospital in Woking, helping support patients in all areas of therapy including relationship issues, obsessive compulsive disorder (OCD), attention deficit hyperactivity disorder (ADHD) and addictions.
+At just a year old, a cockapoo puppy has become a firm fixture, and part of the family, at Priory Hospital Woking, helping support patients in all areas of therapy, including relationship issues, obsessive compulsive disorder (OCD), attention deficit hyperactivity disorder (ADHD) and addictions.

 Across the UK, there are around 6,300 Pets as Therapy dogs visiting hospitals, residential nursing homes and special needs schools.